Indianapolis Cultural Districts: History

-Indianapolis's cultural district program was established as an economic development initiative of the Bart Peterson administration to promote public art and market the city as a cultural destination.
-Peterson formed the Indianapolis Cultural Development Commission whose steering committee selected the initial five cultural districts in 2003.
+Indianapolis's cultural district program was established as an economic development initiative of Mayor Bart Peterson's administration to promote public art and cultural development in the city.
+In 2002, Peterson formed the Indianapolis Cultural Development Commission whose steering committee selected the initial five cultural districts in 2003: Broad Ripple Village, Canal and White River State Park, Fountain Square, Mass Ave, and the Wholesale District.
+Indiana Avenue was designated in 2004.
+In response to the Great Recession, the commission disbanded in 2009; however, the program continued to operate with nonprofit support from the Indy Arts Council and Downtown Indy Inc.